kjmahoney/Ciku/ReadME/README.md

 #User Stories

+Scope Creep
 Add ability to add emoji to deck and words
+Flex wrap the index and show page

 **Who are my customers?**
 This application is targeted for studiers of the Chinese language.
 The API will only support Chinese translations.
 Later editions